-Compression socks have become some of the hottest fitness products on the market today.
-You have undoubtedly seen marathoners, triathletes, and weekend athletes sporting compression socks.
-There is perhaps no better example of the growth in the popularity of compression gear than in the market for compression socks.
+Compression socks have become some of the hottest products on the fitness market today.
+You have undoubtedly seen marathoners, triathletes, weekend athletes, and even travelers sporting compression socks.
+The growth in compression socks’ popularity follows major growth in the overall compression wear industry, with some reports suggesting it will continue growing at a 6% clip for several years.
 Socks of all construction types, makes, and price points have created a relatively mature market for the athletic wear.

 If you haven’t shopped for compression socks before, you will encounter some lingo and terminology that might be new.
 Before we talk about our recommendations for each price point (below), here are a few of the things you should look for in a good pair of compression socks, and out attempt to translate the industry jargon into English.
 For more detail on the terminology of compression wear, check out our glossary of compression gear terms.